awwsmm/genome/README.md

 ## Contributing

+This project is currently in its infancy.
 We welcome contributors and will soon have make some contribution guidelines available.
+If you're eager to get started, though, please reach out to me at aww@awwsmm.com.

 ---